bzhongy/chiong/SWAP_FEATURE_README.md

 ## Usage

 ### For Users
-1. Select a payment asset (WETH or CBBTC)
+1. Select a payment asset (ETH, WETH, or CBBTC)
-2. Click the "Swap to USDC" button
+2. Click the appropriate swap button
 3. Enter the amount you want to swap
 4. View real-time swap rates and output amounts
 5. Click "Execute Swap" to proceed